chill117/lnurl-node/README.md

 		config: {
 			// Defaults here depend on the LN backend used.
 		},
-		// Whether or not to create a mock instance of the LN backend:
+		// Whether or not to create a mock instance of the LN backend.
 		mock: false,
 	},
 	tls: {